marklogic/marklogic-spark-connector/docs/getting-started/setup.md

 ## Deploy an example application

 The connector allows a user to specify an
-[Optic DSL query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710) to select rows to retrieve from MarkLogic.
+[Optic query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710) to select rows to retrieve from MarkLogic.
 The query depends on a [MarkLogic view](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_68685) that projects data from documents in MarkLogic into rows.